florian-h05/openhab-conf/automation/lib/javascript/community/README.md

 ***
 ## 3. Item Control Utility

-[itemControl.js](./itemControl.js) implements a class to execute often used command sequences on Items.
+[itemControl.js](./itemControl.js) implements a class to easily execute often used command sequences on Items.
 Currently, it provides a dimmer for sound/speaker volume.
 There are no dependencies.